-Last Supper in Pompeii: From the Table to the Grave is on view at the Legion of Honor museum from April 18 to August 30, 2020.
+Last Supper in Pompeii: From the Table to the Grave willl be on view at the Legion of Honor museum.
 The Ashmolean Museum’s exhibition was organized by Paul Roberts, the Sackler Keeper of Antiquities, Ashmolean Museum, University of Oxford.
 The Legion of Honor’s presentation is organized by Renée Dreyfus, Curator in Charge of Ancient Art and Interpretation at the Fine Arts Museums of San Francisco.

 Visiting \ Legion of Honor